 *Spotify claims a library of 30,000,000 tracks.
 Assuming an average track length of 3 minutes, it would take 171 years to listen to the entire library.

 I always use Spotify for music.

 Is there a problem with Spotify?

-Who uses the "Starred" thing?
-I just go to my massive library of songs and either press play and listen to whatever crap starts playing or listen to Coldplay.
+Who uses the "Starred" feature?
+I just go to my massive library of songs and either press play, listening to whatever starts playing, or listen to Coldplay.
 It always works.

 That applies to me.
 Though I am kind of aiming for more.

 I would do that.

 Foo Fighters!
 I listen to almost all the songs, almost every day.

 Yes, I haven't had to worry about downloading viruses or entering some twisted Deep Web MP3 websites ever since getting Spotify.
 Although that still doesn't top my preference to just listen to music on YouTube instead.

 Remember back when you would buy a CD, find out it really wasn't that good, but force yourself to listen to it a dozen times in an effort to make yourself like it?
 That sucked.